aozhimin/iOS-Debug-Hacks/README.md

 </p>

 ### Function

 A function calling includes parameter passing and control transfer from one compilation unit to another.
 In function calling procedure, data passing, local variable assignment and release are carried out by stack.
-And the stacks assigned for a single function calling are called Stack Frame.
+And the stacks assigned to a single function calling are called Stack Frame.

 > The function calling convention of OS X x86-64 is the same with the convention described in the article: [System V Application Binary Interface AMD64 Architecture Processor Supplement](http://www.ucw.cz/~hubicka/papers/abi/).
 Therefore you can refer to it if you are interested in it.